sjl/.plan/README.markdown

 So far I'm loving the look of the stumpwm config changes I made the other day.
 Shouldn't have waited this long to clean things up.
 TODO: use `select-from-menu` to implement a better screen-switching shortcut in stump.

+Figured out how to print.
+Use <https://mprint.umich.edu/maps?sites> to find a reasonable printer nearby, then Print Here to use it.
+You upload a PDF or whatever through the web UI.
+Good enough, it works.
+One color paper cost
+$3.22 of my (apparent) $24 print budget.
+Welp.